swcarpentry-ja/carpentries-coc/topic_folders/governance/bylaws.md

 ## 5. Executive Council

 ### General Powers
-As the highest leadership body of the organization, the Executive Council is responsible for:
+As the highest leadership body of the organisation, the Executive Council is responsible for:
-- determining the mission and purposes of the organization
+- determining the mission and purposes of the organisation
 - selecting the Executive Director and evaluating their performance
-- strategic and organizational planning
+- strategic and organisational planning
 - ensuring strong fiduciary oversight and financial management
 - identifying revenue streams and resource development
 - approving and monitoring The Carpentries programs and services